wuweiweiwu/awesome-resume/README.md

 ## Todo list

 - [ ] update info
+- [ ] use some sort of TOML file for organizing info
 - [ ] redo sidebar
 - [ ] theming
 - [ ] cli?